 Well Vision clinics deliver comprehensive eye exams in less than 60 minutes.
 We introduced Well Vision clinics in February 2015 as a way to accommodate patients whose primary desire is to maintain their vision wellness.
 They provide the convenience and access patients seek when looking for comprehensive eye care options for themselves and their families.
 Well Vision exams are performed by many of the same great doctors who run our regular clinics, but in a setting meant for busy working people.
 By separating comprehensive care away from complicated care, we can save many of our patients valuable time.

 We understand the importance of healthy vision as do you.
 Many of our patients choose to return to Associated Eye Care each year for a comprehensive eye exam in order to maintain their vision wellness and get updated prescriptions for glasses and/or contact lenses.
 Our providers will still discuss other vision care options that pertain to you during the exam, such as LASIK eye surgery or treatments/therapies for common issues such as dry eye.
 If you need an updated glasses or contact lens prescription, we are happy to provide that to you also.
-Our optical shops are open during Well Vision clinics and a new online store called AEC Online Marketplace will be open in January 2016.
+Our optical shops are open during Well Vision clinics.

 Well Vision clinics are time sensitive and our goal is to complete your exam in less than 60 minutes.
 Patients who are interested in glasses may need a little more time to select glasses and frames afterwards.
 Our most commonly requested Well Vision appointment times are afternoon and early evenings.